atecon/memusage/README.md

 ----

 -----------------------------------------------------------------------
-Function:       memusage()
+Function: *memusage()*

+Arguments:
-Arguments:      bundle, input bundle
+1. bundle, input bundle
-                bool, print value in megabytes
+2. bool, print value in megabytes

+Output:
-Output:	        scalar, memory use in megabytes
+* scalar, memory use in megabytes

 Return:
-Computes the memory usage of all items of a bundle in megabytes.
+* Computes the memory usage of all items of a bundle in megabytes.

 -----------------------------------------------------------------------
-Function:       memusage_matrix()
+Function: *memusage_matrix()*

+Arguments:
-Arguments:      matrix, input matrix
+1. matrix, input matrix
-                bool, print value in megabytes
+2. bool, print value in megabytes

+Output:
-Output:	        scalar, memory use in megabytes
+* scalar, memory use in megabytes

 Return:
-Computes the memory usage of a matrix in megabytes.
+* Computes the memory usage of a matrix in megabytes.

 -----------------------------------------------------------------------
-Function:       memusage_matrices()
+Function: *memusage_matrices()*
+Arguments:
-Arguments:      matrices, input array of matrices
+1. matrices, input array of matrices
-                bool, print value in megabytes
+2. bool, print value in megabytes

+Output:
-Output:	        scalar, memory use in megabytes
+* scalar, memory use in megabytes

 Return:
-Computes the memory usage of an array of matrices in megabytes.
+* Computes the memory usage of an array of matrices in megabytes.

 -----------------------------------------------------------------------
-Function:       memusage_series()
+Function: *memusage_series()*
+Arguments:
-Arguments:      series, input series
+1. series, input series
-                bool, print value in megabytes
+2. bool, print value in megabytes

+Output:
-Output:	        scalar, memory use in megabytes
+* scalar, memory use in megabytes

 Return:
-Computes the memory usage of a series in megabytes.
+* Computes the memory usage of a series in megabytes.

 -----------------------------------------------------------------------
-Function:       memusage_list()
+Function: *memusage_list()*

+Arguments:
-Arguments:      list, list of series
+1. list, list of series
-                bool, print value in megabytes
+2. bool, print value in megabytes

+Output:
-Output:	        scalar, memory use in megabytes
+* scalar, memory use in megabytes

 Return:
-Computes the memory usage of a list of series in megabytes.
+'Computes the memory usage of a list of series in megabytes.

 -----------------------------------------------------------------------
-Function:       memusage_string()
+Function: *memusage_string()*

+Arguments:
-Arguments:      string, input string
+1. string, input string
-                bool, print value in megabytes
+2. bool, print value in megabytes

+Output:
-Output:	        scalar, memory use in megabytes
+* scalar, memory use in megabytes

 Return:
-Computes the memory usage of a string in megabytes.
+* Computes the memory usage of a string in megabytes.
 Note: If unicode formats is ASCII, the memory usage is one byte per character; if UTF-8 it depends, at least one byte but up to 4 per character.
 We will always assume one by per character.

 -----------------------------------------------------------------------
-Function:       memusage_strings()
+Function: *memusage_strings()*

+Arguments:
-Arguments:      strings, array of input strings
+1. strings, array of input strings
-                bool, print value in megabytes
+2. bool, print value in megabytes

+Output:
-Output:	        scalar, memory use in megabytes
+* scalar, memory use in megabytes

 Return:
-Computes the memory usage of an array of strings in megabytes.
+* Computes the memory usage of an array of strings in megabytes.
 Note: If unicode formats is ASCII, the memory usage is one byte per character; if UTF-8 it depends, at least one byte but up to 4 per character.
 We will always assume one by per character.

 Changelog: